Restaurant Pizzeria Il Grigolo

 Here you work very fresh fish in a simple way to enhance its qualities.

-The naturalness of the products is the host in the kitchen proposed at the restaurant Il Grigolo.
+The naturalness of the products is the host in the kitchen proposed at the Restaurant Pizzeria Il Grigolo.
 Flavio's passion, attention and secrets of Elba cuisine are the ingredients that make his dishes a source of joy for his customers.
 But pizza lovers will not be disappointed either.
 For the pizza dough are chosen flours among the best on the market.

 Excellent white and red wines, chosen from the best labels of Elba, regional and national.